What is the right season to see whales?

 What facilities are on board?

 All our boats (except the RIB's) have an on board café where you can buy light refreshments during the tour, a heated indoor saloon and basic toilet facilities.
 Most our boats also offer complimentary wifi and use of warm overalls and blankets.
 In case of an emergency we have floatable vests and life rafts and all our crew is trained in maritime safety - our equipment is up to code and is inspected on a regular basis.

 Are your boats wheel chair accessible?

 I am pregnant, can I join the tour?

 Yes, you are able to join our Classic tour, although we do recommend asking about weather conditions and sea state before embarking as pregnant women can often be more vulnerable to sea sickness.
-Pregnant women are not advised to join our Express tour after the first trimester without consulting a doctor prior.
+Pregnant women are not advised to join our Premium tours after the first trimester without consulting a doctor prior.

 What is the minimum age for children to go alone on a tour?

-Children under the age of 16 will not be permitted to board unsupervised unless we have some form of authorisation from a parent or legal gaurdian.
+Children under the age of 16 will not be permitted to board unsupervised unless we have some form of authorisation from a parent or legal guardian.
 Younger children must be under adult supervision at all times while on Elding premises and wear life vests for the duration of the tour.

 Do you offer any discounts?